 8. Gourmet Nuts

-Another benefit of making your own plant-based milk is that it allows you to come up with intriguing combinations that aren’t readily available at supermarkets.
+Another benefit of making your plant-based milk is that it allows you to come up with intriguing combinations that aren’t readily available at supermarkets.

-For more Animal, Earth, Life, Vegan Food, Health, and Recipe content published daily, subscribe to the One Green Planet Newsletter!
-Lastly, being publicly-funded gives us a greater chance to continue providing you with high quality content.
+- Support Independent Media: Being publicly funded gives us a greater chance to continue providing you with high-quality content.
 Please consider supporting us by donating!

 - Sign a Petition: Your voice matters!
 Help turn petitions into victories by signing the latest list of must-sign petitions to help people, animals, and the planet.

 - Stay Informed: Keep up with the latest news and essential stories involving animals, the environment, sustainable living, food, health, and human interest topics by subscribing to our newsletter!